International Master of Science in Health Management in Aquaculture

 The ever-continuing intensification in aquaculture systems, along with an increased production scale has inevitably resulted in the increased occurrence of disease outbreaks.
 This has created an urgent need for aquaculture health management experts who can respond to the health challenges in the aquaculture industry.

-• Head of R&D teams in one of the leading aquaculture pharma companies
+• head of R&D teams in one of the leading aquaculture pharma companies;

-• Self-employed consultant in fish disease issues
+• self-employed consultant on fish disease issues;

-• Governmental veterinary officer responsible for farmed fish health and welfare, quarantine regulation, food quality and security control etc.
+• governmental veterinary officer responsible for farmed fish health and welfare, quarantine regulation, food quality and security control etc;

 • ...